rcallaby/Computer-Forensics-StudyGuide/Certifications and Degrees/Degrees/Masters/open source masters/MastersOutline.md

 * **MET CS 694 Mobile Forensics & Security**
 * **MET CS 690 Network and Cloud Security**
 * **MET CS 695 Cybersecurity**
-  These four are also the required courses for BU’s Graduate Certificate in Digital Forensics (16 units)—all transferable to the full master’s program ([Boston University][5])
+  These four are also the required courses for BU’s Graduate Certificate in Digital Forensics (16 units)—all transferable to the full master’s program

 Additional electives that support the security/forensics track: